 Windmill St, Manchester M2 3GX

-The event is included with your Manchester Contemporary ticket and will take place on Saturday, 16 November, from 15:30 to 16:15 at Central 5, near the main entrance, at the address above.
+The event is included with your Manchester Contemporary ticket and will take place on Saturday, 16 November, from 15:30 to 16:15 at Central 5, near the main entrance.
+To find Central 5, turn left in the foyer of Manchester Central right after entering the main entrance.

 For more details, please click on the Programme link and the booking link.